 Can you be a multi-sport athlete in college?

 Fall football.
 Winter basketball.
 Spring baseball.
 Many college athletes were multi-sport athletes in high school; transitioning from sport to sport with the seasons of the year.
-The best high school athletes can excel in two or three sports.
+The best high school athletes can excel as a multi-sport athlete.
 Is it the same in college?

 Let me tell you about one of the three multi-sport athletes I coached in 10 years of college coaching.
 Becca was an athlete if ever there was one.
 She was fast and she was coordinated.
 I recruited her to play soccer.
 Her freshmen year she came in blazing.
 She set a school record with 27 goals.
 Some of her softball friends encouraged her to play softball.
 Next thing I know, she is asking me if she can.
 I was a young coach and gave in.

-Oh, the other two multi-sport athletes I coached.
-They both played two sports for four years.
-Both enjoyed the experience.
-Neither excelled or lived up to their potential.
+Oh, the other three multi-sport athletes I coached.
+They all played two sports for four years.
+All of them enjoyed the experience.
+None of them excelled or lived up to their potential.

-Should you pick one sport to pursue in college?
+Should you pick one sport to pursue in college or be a multi-sport athlete?

 It’s time to pick a sport.
 There are few college coaches who are going to share you with another coach.
 While each collegiate sport has a traditional season, each requires year round training.
 The coach wants your best efforts, year round.